Zae-Project/.github/profile/README.md

 <div align="center">

-We're building the infrastructure for **consciousness substrate transfer**.
-A system that could one day allow the mind to seamlessly transition from biological to synthetic hardware.
+Building the infrastructure for **consciousness substrate transfer**.
+A system that could one day allow the mind to migrate from biological to synthetic hardware and remote space expansion.

 Not a copy.
 A continuation.